Historic & Cultural Landscapes

 2. Historic Vernacular Landscape

-A landscape that evolved through use by the people whose activities or occupancy shaped that landscape.
-Through social or cultural attitudes of an individual, family or a community, the landscape reflects the physical, biological, and cultural character of those everyday lives.
-Function plays a significant role in vernacular landscapes.
+Through social or cultural attitudes of an individual, family or a community, this landscape type reflects the physical, biological, and cultural character of those everyday lives.
+Function and everyday use plays a significant role in vernacular landscapes.
 They can be a single property such as a farm or a collection of properties such as a district of historic farms along a river valley.
-Examples include rural villages, industrial complexes, and agricultural landscapes.

 The former Ogden Union Stockyards is an example of a Historic Vernacular Landscape.
 Io LandArch completed a (Historic American Landscape Survey) HALS documentation of the site in 2014.Photo courtesy of Weber State University Special Collections.